Tale152/brittany/README.md

 You can use the client at http://localhost:3000/

 ### __Step 3__: Run Greenhouse Core
-After havin setup the environment using the Web Client, place yourself in the Greenhouse Core directory and run the following command:
+After having setup the environment using the Web Client, place yourself in the Greenhouse Core directory and run the following command:
 ```
 .\gradlew dockerUp -Porganization=<ORGANIZATION-NAME-HERE> -Pgreenhouse=<GREENHOUSE-NAME-HERE> -Penvironment=<ENVIRONMENT-NAME-HERE> -Ppassword=<ENVIRONMENT-PASSWORD-HERE>
 ```